loic425/pole-position-on-the-grid/pages/05_practice1_simple_grid.md

 <!--
 *Loïc*

+Good job !

-And finally, all the twenty drivers appear in the list.
+All the twenty drivers appear in the list.

+It's pretty easy, right?
 -->